 When this country was first settled, it was common practice to trust people until they proved themselves untrustworthy, but in the world we live in today we do not trust people until they prove themselves trustworthy.
 That is just the way it has become.
 Am I wrong in saying that?

 Little children however do not have those suspicions.
 Suspicions are not built into our natures from birth.
 Children are like the two year old grandson that leaps into his grandma’s arms without warning.
 That is the kind of childlike trust that I believe Yahushua was talking about when He said unless we “become as little children, we cannot enter into the kingdom of heaven.”
-We need to be converted or changed into that way of thinking – trusting Elohim as a child trusts people without any suspicions about their motives.
+We need to be converted or changed into that way of thinking – trusting Elohim as a child trusts people without any suspicions about their motives or whether they will fail us.
 To know Him so well, we can trust Him in any situation.
 To be like Job who said, “Though He slay me, yet will I trust in Him” (Job 13:15).

 That is why we find written in Jeremiah these precious words.
 “Thus saith Yahuwah, Let not the wise man glory in his wisdom, neither let the mighty man glory in his might, let not the rich man glory in his riches: but let him that glorieth glory in this, that he that he understandeth and knoweth Me, that I am Yahuwah [the LORD] which exercises lovingkindness, judgment, and righteousness in the earth: for in these things I delight, saith Yahuwah” (Jeremiah 9:23-24).
 When we know Elohim as it is our privilege to know Him, we will trust Him as a child trusts his parents.
 Trust in Elohim comes from understanding and knowing Him!